akacarlll/Jobsika/README.md

 # 🚀 Jobsika

-Jobsika is a lightweight tool that helps you track your job applications effortlessly.
+Jobsika is a tool that helps you track your job applications effortlessly.
+It organizes the data from job descriptions you applied to into Google Sheets.

-It extracts job details from multiple websites (LinkedIn, Welcome to the Jungle, HelloWork, etc.) and organizes them into Google Sheets.
+You can paste a job description or an url from multiple websites (LinkedIn, Welcome to the Jungle, HelloWork, etc.) and the information will be stored in a Google Sheet.

 Jobsika also generates insightful dashboards so you can analyze your job hunt progress, all in one place.

+You can already test the app on [Jobsika](https://jobsika.onrender.com).

 ## ✨ Features: